 Since higher vertical stiffness is related to superior athletic performance, training has traditionally been aimed at augmenting this variable to enhance neuromuscular output.
 However, research has linked elevated stiffness with increased injury risk, therefore, this study examined the effect of a novel training intervention on vertical stiffness and athletic performance.
 Vertical stiffness, jump performance and athletic performance were assessed in two randomly allocated groups, prior to, and following, an eight-week period.
 One group was exposed to a training intervention involving aqua-based plyometrics (n = 11) over the 8 weeks while the other acted as a control group (n = 9).
 The training intervention involved hopping, jumping and bounding in water at a depth of 1.2m whilst control participants performed their normal training.
 There were no significant changes in vertical stiffness in either group.
 Countermovement jump height and peak power significantly increased within the aqua plyometric group (p < 0.05).
 Athletic performance markers improved in the aqua plyometric group as measured using an agility and a 5-bound test exhibiting superior values at the post-test (p < 0.05).
 The results suggest that an aqua plyometric training program can enhance athletic performance without elevating stiffness.
 The increase in athletic performance is likely due to a reduction in ground reaction forces created by the buoyancy of the water, causing a shorter amortization phase and a more rapid application of concentric force.
 The findings from this study can inform exercise professionals and medical staff regarding the ability to enhance neuromuscular performance without elevating vertical stiffness.
 This has implications for improving athletic performance while concurrently minimising injury risk.

-Pickering Rodriguez, EC, Watsford, ML, Bower, RG & Murphy, AJ 2017, 'The relationship between lower body stiffness and injury incidence in female netballers.', Sports Biomechanics, vol. 16, no. 3, pp. 361-373.View/Download from: UTS OPUS or Publisher's site
+Pickering Rodriguez, EC, Watsford, ML, Bower, RG & Murphy, AJ 2017, 'The relationship between lower body stiffness and injury incidence in female netballers.', Sports Biomechanics, vol. 16, no. 3, pp. 361-373.View/Download from: Publisher's site

 The aim of this study was to provide contemporary information on injury rates in an elite and sub-elite netball population and to explore the relationship between lower body stiffness and lower body injuries.
 One elite and two sub-elite teams of female netballers (n = 29) performed the vertical hop test to assess active lower body stiffness (Kvert) and myometry to assess quasi-static stiffness.
 Lower body injuries were monitored via self-reporting and liaison with physiotherapists.
 Twelve lower body non-contact injuries were sustained by 10 players, equating to 11.29 lower body injuries per 1,000 exposure hours.
 The most commonly injured sites were the calf (33%) and ankle (25%).
 No significant differences between Kvert of injured and non-injured players were reported, however, injured elite players recorded significantly higher season mean quasi-static stiffness in the soleus (p = 0.037) and Achilles (p = 0.004) than non-injured elite players.
 Elite and sub-elite netball players recorded a higher injury incidence than previous reports of injuries in recreational netballers.
 Within the constraints of the study, relatively high stiffness of the soleus and Achilles appears to be related to lower body non-contact injury incidence in female netballers, particularly at the elite level.
 These results provide a basis for development of injury prevention strategies.

-Gibbs, N & Watsford, M 2017, 'Concussion Incidence and Recurrence in Professional Australian Football Match-Play: A 14-Year Analysis.', Journal of Sports Medicine, vol. 2017, pp. 1-7.View/Download from: UTS OPUS or Publisher's site
+Gibbs, N & Watsford, M 2017, 'Concussion Incidence and Recurrence in Professional Australian Football Match-Play: A 14-Year Analysis.', Journal of Sports Medicine, vol. 2017, pp. 1-7.View/Download from: Publisher's site

 Concussion incidence rates in professional Australian football may be underreported due to the injury classification definition.
 A myriad of factors contribute to concussion risk; however, there is limited long-term surveillance in Australian football.
 This study analysed concussion in one Australian football team over an extended period.Match-play concussion injuries in one team (n = 116 participants) were diagnosed and treated by the team physician over 14 years.
 Analysis of factors related to concussion including matches played, time of day and season, and return to play provided an insight into occurrence and recurrence rates.140 concussions were recorded (17.6 per 1000 player match hours).
 A strong relationship was evident between matches played and concussion incidence (r = 0.70) and match conditions did not negatively affect the concussion rate.
 Whether an athlete returned to play in the same match or suffered a loss-of-consciousness concussion (p = 0.84), their ensuing rate of concussion was not affected.Concussion in professional Australian football was related to the number of matches played.
 Further, neither previous incidence nor loss of consciousness affected future concussion risk.
 This study provides ecologically valid evidence of the concussion incidence rate in professional Australian football and has implications for the management of athletes sustaining concussion injuries.